-Adequate shelter: Adequate shelter means provision of and access to shelter that is suitable for the breed, age, condition, size, and type of each dog; provides adequate space for each dog; is safe and protects each dog from injury, rain, sleet, snow, hail, direct sunlight, the adverse effects of heat or cold, physical suffering, and impairment of health; is properly lighted; is properly cleaned; enables each dog to be clean and dry, except when detrimental to the breed; during hot weather, is properly shaded and does not readily conduct heat; during cold weather, has a windbreak at its entrance and provides a quantity of bedding material consisting of hay, straw, cedar shavings, or a dog safe equivalent that is sufficient to protect the dog from cold and promote the retention of body heat.
-Blankets, towels or any material that readily absorbs water shall not be used as adequate bedding material.
-The dog or dogs must be provided with a solid surface, resting platform, pad, floor mat, or similar device that is large enough for the dog to lie on in a normal manner and can be maintained in a sanitary manner.
+Adequate shelter.
+Adequate shelter means provision of and access to shelter that is suitable for the breed, age, condition, size, and type of each dog; provides adequate space for each dog; is safe and protects each dog from injury, rain, sleet, snow, hail, direct sunlight, the adverse effects of heat or cold, physical suffering, and impairment of health; is properly lighted; is properly cleaned; enables each dog to be clean and dry, except when detrimental to the breed; during hot weather, is properly shaded and does not readily conduct heat; during cold weather, has a windbreak at its entrance and provides a quantity of bedding material consisting of hay, cedar shavings, or the equivalent that is sufficient to protect the dog from cold and promote the retention of body heat; and provides the dog with a solid surface, resting platform, pad, floormat, or similar device that is large enough for the dog to lie on in a normal manner and can be maintained in a sanitary manner.
 Under this chapter, shelters whose wire, grid, or slat floors (i) permit the dog's feet to pass through the openings, (ii) sag under the dog's weight, or (iii) otherwise do not protect the dog's feet or toes from injury are not adequate shelter.
-This section shall apply to dogs that are loose on the property, in a pen or tethered on the property.
 The outdoor tethering of a dog shall not constitute the provision of adequate shelter (a) unless the dog is safe from predators and well suited and well equipped to tolerate its environment; (b) during the effective period for a hurricane warning or tropical storm warning issued for the area by the National Weather Service; or (c)(1) during a heat advisory issued by a local or state authority, (2) when the actual or effective outdoor temperature is 85 degrees Fahrenheit or higher or 32 degrees Fahrenheit or lower, or (3) during the effective period for a severe weather warning issued for the area by the National Weather Service, including but not limited to a winter storm, tornado, or severe thunderstorm warning, unless an animal control officer, having inspected an dog's individual circumstances in clause (c)(1), (2), or (3), has determined the dog to be safe from predators and well suited and well equipped to tolerate its environment.